Rick Reinert

 Frederick George Reinert Jr. (September 14, 1925 – November 5, 2018), known professionally as Rick Reinert, was an American animator and the founder of the defunct studio Rick Reinert Productions.
-In addition to his work on two Winnie-the-Pooh projects for Disney during the early 1980s, he directed intros for After School Special and ABC Weekend Special, and was also a producer on Cap'n O. G. Readmore.
+In addition to his work on two Winnie-the-Pooh projects for Disney during the early 1980s, he directed intros for ABC Afterschool Special and ABC Weekend Special, and was also a producer on Cap'n O. G. Readmore.

 Career

 Beginnings

 Beginning in 1945, Reinert began working at the Metro-Goldwyn-Mayer cartoon studio and ended up at the Army Photo Center Animation Department in New York two years later.
-He was removed from both companies, but in 1960 he opened his own studio in Cleveland, Rick Reinert Productions, producing animation for TV ads; The Dipsy Doodle Show, a 1974 TV special (now considered lost); ABC's Saturday morning bumpers; intros for the children's series After School Special (1972); and ABC Weekend Special (1977).
+He was removed from both companies, but in 1960 he opened his own studio in Cleveland, Rick Reinert Productions, producing animation for TV ads; The Dipsy Doodle Show, a 1974 TV special (now considered lost); ABC's Saturday morning bumpers; intros for the children's series ABC Afterschool Special (1972); and ABC Weekend Special (1977).

 In 1980 Reinert relocated his studio to southern California as he was contracted by Disney Studios.
 He later produced educational featurettes such as Foods and Fun: A Nutrition Adventure (1981), Winnie the Pooh Discovers the Seasons (1981), and Winnie the Pooh and a Day For Eeyore (1983).